pmcollins/gumdrop/gumdrop.json/README.md

 }
 ```

-You would first create a `JsonBuilder` for the `Person` class.
-This wires up the relationships between a
+Let's create a `JsonBuilder` for the `Person` class.
+We'll wire up the relationships between `Person`'s getters/setters
-`Person`'s getters/setters and JSON keys.
-You do this once, and typically use the same `JsonBuilder` instance
-throughout your application.
+and the JSON keys we're interested in.

 ```java
     JsonBuilder<Person> personBuilder = new JsonBuilder<>(Person::new);